Austrian euro coins: Circulating Mintage quantities

 The following table shows the mintage quantity for all Austrian euro coins, per denomination, per year.

 Austrian proof set

 Each year the Austrian Mint issues a limited edition of its Euro coins in proof quality.

 €2 commemorative coins

 Other commemorative coins (Collector's coins)

-Austria has a large collection of euro commemorative coins, mainly in Silver and Gold, but they also use other materials (like Niobium for example).
+Austria has a large collection of euro commemorative coins, mainly in silver and gold, but they also use other materials (like niobium for example).
 Their face value range from 5 euro to 100 euro.
-This is mainly done as a legacy of old national practice of minting Gold and Silver coins.
+This is mainly done as a legacy of old national practice of minting gold and silver coins.
 These coins are not really intended to be used as means of payment, so generally they do not circulate.
-Here are some samples: